 The information provided in this MD&A is the responsibility of management.
 In the preparation of this MD&A, estimates are sometimes necessary to make a determination of future values for certain assets or liabilities.
 Management believes such estimates have been based on careful judgments and have been properly reflected in this MD&A.

-The audit committee has reviewed the MD&A with management and has approved the MD&A as presented.
+The audit committee has reviewed the MD&A with management and has reported to the Board.
+The Board has approved the MD&A as presented.

 [End of document]